unr-ndad/empire/README.md

 ![graphic recording workshop overview](images/graphic-recording-intro.png)
-# Ethical Visualization in the Age of Big Data:
+# Ethical Visualization in the Age of Big Data
 ## Contemporary Cultural Implications of Pre-Twentieth-Century French Texts
 ### Planning Workshop Summary

 ------------------------------
+## About

 #### A workshop to seek interdisciplinary expert perspectives on ethically and visually representing the historical place of misrepresented peoples and locales.

 **Held on** 9–10 January, 2020